 By catching issues early and making the repairs on time, you will:

 - Save money on repairs, by making them while the issue is smaller.

-- Extend the life of your roof (often 5 -10 years past the warranty), and save money over the life of your investment, by replacing the roof less often.
+- Extend the life of your roof (often 5 to 10 years past the warranty), and save money over the life of your property, by replacing the roof less often.

 - Avoid costly damage from water leaking into the building.